NautilusTrader

 purge_account_events_lookback_minsNoneHow old (minutes) an account event must be before purging.
 Recommended: 60 min.

 Setting an interval enables the purge loop; leaving it unset disables scheduling and deletion.
-Database records are unaffected unless purge_from_database is true.
 Each loop delegates to the cache APIs described in Cache.

 Strategy configuration